 I don't know much about this, but its entirely possible that he did do good work in this area.
 Also, I think that the PACE CBT guidelines include a section about hyperventilation causing fatigue, so this tale is one which those taking a psychosocial approach to CFS still seem happy to use when it suits them,

 Again, I'm not certain what he's referring too.
 I think he (or colleagues) did some follow up work on immune abnormalities which tried to imply that they were likely to be the result of behavioural or psychological problems.
-I wish he'd cited the specific papers he's referring too, as it's otherwise difficult to know exactly what he's referring to.
+I wish he'd cited the specific papers he's referring too, as it's otherwise difficult to know exactly what he wants to take credit for.

 I guess that's an achievement, by the standards of CFS research, although checking to see if people with an illness get better doesn't sound like a particularly great intellectual leap.
 I couldn't find the actual paper, and did google for this one.
 The recent Crawley papers in this area seem to have been written primarily to try to get more money for her treatment centres, and Wessely does seem to be rather implying that there are more effective treatments available for CFS than is the case, but the papers could have been a more genuine achievement, and less of an exercise in spin.